felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 Storage.

 There are other solutions available, like attaching network drives to compute instances.
-Doing this might be necesary when building a stateful service or hosting database on a compute instance.
+Doing this might be necessary when building a stateful service or hosting database on a compute instance.

 Something to keep in mind is the [latencies every programmer should